mitodl/mit-open/learning_resources/data/README-topics.md

 - `upsert_topic_data_file` - if you've got an external file of changes
 - `upsert_topic_data_string` - if you've got a string instead

+## In tests

+If you're working with tests that require topic data to be there, it's best to run the `upsert_topic_data_file` to get the baseline topics in place.
+Depending on your test, you may need to add or remove topic mappings.
+The `data_fixtures` migrations don't necessarily run in the test environment.